 One of the nice things about ALP’s is that their increased sensitivity means that we can get away with placement options like this that we weren’t able to before with earlier generation jammers.
 This used to be a no go before and while installing higher would be ideal, this install would still perform well in practice.

-Now if the car is larger or wider, two heads may not be sufficient to cover the entire area of the vehicle so 3 heads would be required, especially if you have a front plate far from the headlight area.
+If the car is larger or wider, two heads may not be sufficient to cover the entire area of the vehicle so 3 heads would be required, especially if you have a front plate far from the headlight area.
 Here are standard configurations for triple head setups.

 In this install the two outer heads are spaced farther apart and the central head covers the middle area.